 - Don’t forget to take some time off!!!
 It’s after a well-deserved vacation time that you’ll come back full of energy and ideas to continue growing your business 🙂

-You’re freelance.
+You’re a freelancer.
 It’s your time.
 Your life… But don’t forget that it’s also your business.
 And you have to nurture it to succeed.

 Are you born to freelance?